-- 1.1 That the Investment Advisory Panel comment on the following amendments to the 2023/24 Treasury Management Strategy: - 1.
+- 1.1 That Cabinet recommend to Full Council to agree the following amendment to the 2023/24 Treasury Management Strategy: - 1.
 That there is a revision to the Counterparty Limits in that investments placed with the Debt Management Office (DMO) are changed from £5m to unlimited. - 2.
 Amend the Minimum Revenue Provision policy to revert back to Option 1 in respect of supported capital expenditure in line with the Statutory MRP Guidance.